Dartmouth men's basketball team votes to unionize, shaking up college sports

 A union would also allow them to negotiate better health care benefits, to cover out-of-pocket costs incurred as a result of injuries sustained while playing for the school, the players argued.

 In a ruling last month, NLRB regional director Laura Sacks concluded that an employer-employee relationship does exist between the Dartmouth basketball players and the college.
-She found that the players perform work that benefits their school through things like alumni donations and publicity, and that Dartmouth exercises a lot of control over that work.
+She found that the players perform work that benefits their school through things like alumni donations and publicity, that the players are compensated for that work in nonmonetary ways, and that Dartmouth exercises a lot of control over that work.
 Her ruling paved the way for Tuesday's election.

 Dartmouth vehemently disagrees.
 In motions filed last week, the school argued that the control it exerts over athletes is also common in other student activities and even in high school sports.
 Moreover, Dartmouth noted its basketball players have chosen to play the sport because they enjoy it, and that they could choose not to play since none of them receive athletic scholarships, which are banned in the Ivy League.